Letsplaybar/ansible-vapoursynth/Readme.md

 ___
 ## Setup
-Now all you have to do is run the playbook with the following command: `ansible-playbook -i inventory/hosts setup.yml`
+Now all you have to do is run the playbook with the following command: `ansible-playbook -i inventory/hosts setup.yml --tags=vapoursynth`

+___
+## Install Plugins and Scripts
+the script can also install the plugins `descale` and `ffms2` and the script `getnative` with the command:
+- `ansible-playbook -i inventory/hosts setup.yml --tags=getnative` (install descale, ffms2 and getnative)
+- `ansible-playbook -i inventory/hosts setup.yml --tags=ffms2`
+- `ansible-playbook -i inventory/hosts setup.yml --tags=descale`
+- `ansible-playbook -i inventory/hosts setup.yml --tags=setup-all` (install the whole Script)

 ___
 ## Additional